Lorens von der Linde: Personal life

 Linde never married and explained in a 1651 letter to Swedish nobleman Adolph John that he did not want to tie himself to a single woman: "my nature is to love freely, to laugh continuously".
-When Christina visited Sweden in 1660 Linde was appointed to court her.
+When former-Queen Christina visited Sweden in 1660, Linde was appointed to court her.
 Linde liked to draw and the Kalmar museum holds a portrait of Christina attributed to him.

 Linde maintained a large inherited estate, Malmvik, in what is now the Ekerö Municipality of Stockholm County; in 1662 he entertained the widowed Hedwig Eleonora there.
-Another wave of reductions threatened Linde's barony in the mid-1660s but a government order of January 1666 granted him an indefinite exemption.
+Another wave of reductions threatened Linde's barony in the mid-1660s, but a government order of January 1666 granted him an indefinite exemption.
 From the late 1660s Linde suffered from debilitating bouts of gout and other illnesses and was at times confined to his bed.
-By early 1670 he was unable to attend the war council and he died on 25 June 1670 in Stockholm.
+By early 1670 he was unable to attend the war council, and he died on 25 June 1670 in Stockholm.

-By the time of Linde's death most of the large fortune he inherited from his father was gone; his elder brother Jakob von der Linde had inherited the bulk of the estate).
+By the time of Linde's death most of the large fortune he inherited from his father was gone; his elder brother Jakob von der Linde had inherited the bulk of the estate.
 As he was childless the barony reverted to the crown, though a son of Jakob's, Gustav, was granted the barony and three-quarters of the estate in 1672.
 Lorens von der Linde was buried in a family tomb at Lovö in Medelpad; the tomb's construction was paid for out of Linde's estate and supervised by Balthasar Gyldenhoff who had married a daughter of Jakob, it was completed in 1671.